nautechsystems/nautilus_trader/docs/developer_guide/adapters.md

 ### MarketDataClient

-The `MarketDataClient` handles market-specific data such as order books, top-of-book quotes and trade ticks, and instrument status updates.
+The `MarketDataClient` handles market-specific data such as order books, top-of-book quotes and trades, and instrument status updates.
 It focuses on providing historical and real-time market data that is essential for trading operations.